gravitational/gravity/docs/5.x/cluster.md

 on a node level, Gravity runs all Kubernetes services from a single executable called `gravity`.

-!!! tip "Gravity Master Container":
+!!! tip "Gravity Master Container"
     When `gravity` process starts, it creates it's own container which we'll refer to as "master container".
 The master container itself is a containerized `systemd` instance.
 It launches the required Kubernetes